apache/maven-site/src/site/markdown/maven-jsr330.md

 </project>
 ```

-So, as mentioned, we have the `javax.inject` dependency and the `sisu-maven-plugin` configured to create the JSR-330 component index.
-When you build and place the extension JAR in the `${MAVEN_HOME}/lib/ext` it will automatically get picked up by the core.
-In the case of example we have an implementation of an `EventSpy` that times the executions of individual mojos within a phase in the lifecycle.
+So, as mentioned, we have the `javax.inject` dependency and the `sisu-maven-plugin` configured to create
+the JSR-330 component index.
+When you build and place the extension JAR in the `${MAVEN_HOME}/lib/ext`,
+it will automatically get picked up by the core.
+In the case of example, we have an implementation of
+an `EventSpy` that times the executions of individual mojos within a phase in the lifecycle.

 ```
 package org.apache.maven.lifecycle.profiler;